edwardkrupicka/fitlit/README.md

 #### Project Manager : Nik Seif

 ### Description
-This application fetches data on 50 users and their daily metrics for hydration, steps, and sleep.
-This data is then displayed on the dashboard, where they can also see their friends' daily step goal.
+This application randomly fetches data on one of 50 users and their daily metrics for hydration, steps, sleep and miscellaneous activities.
+Daily and weekly data is then displayed on the dashboard, where they can also see their friends' daily step goal.
+Users can also post new data to their profile.

 ### Goals
 The goals of this project were to:
-- Implement ES6 classes that communicate to each other as needed.
+- Implement ES6 classes that communicate to each other as needed and utilize inheritance.
 - Use object and array prototype methods to perform data manipulation.
-- Create a dashboard that is easy to use and displays information in a clear way.
+- Create a dashboard that is easy to use and displays information in a clear and accessible way.
-- Write modular, reusable code that follows SRP (Single Responsibility Principle).
+- Write modular, reusable code that adheres to SRP (Single Responsibility Principle) and DRY (Don't Repeat Yourself).
 - Implement a robust testing suite using TDD.
-- Make network requests to retrieve data.
+- Make network requests to retrieve and post data.

 ### Running FITLIT
 - Clone the repo down to your machine.
+- Clone the server repo [here](https://github.com/turingschool-examples/fitlit-api).
-- Open the root folder in your terminal and enter `npm install` to install the dependecies
+- Open the root folders for both repos in your terminal and enter `npm install` on both to install the dependencies.
-- In your browser enter localhost:8080 in the search bar
+- In your terminal run `npm start` on both repos to initialize the server and webpage.
-- In your terminal run `npm start`.
-Go back to your browser and FITLIT should appear.
+- Go back to your browser and enter https://localhost:8080 in the search bar to access the frontend of the application.

 ### Visual of Functionality: